Environmental Protection Agency (EPA).

 (i) Initiate rulemaking proceedings under section 4(a) of TSCA.
 Where the testing recommendations of the ITC raise unusually complex and novel issues that require additional Agency review and opportunity for public comment, the Agency may initiate rulemaking by publishing an Advance Notice of Proposed Rulemaking (ANPRM).

 (ii) Publish a Federal Register notice explaining the Agency's reasons for not initiating such rulemaking proceedings.
-EPA may conclude that rulemaking proceedings under section 4(a) of TSCA are unnecessary if it determines that the findings specified in section 4(a) of TSCA cannot be made or if the Agency entered into a consent agreement requiring the testing identified by the ITC.
+EPA may conclude that rulemaking Start Printed Page 56476proceedings under section 4(a) of TSCA are unnecessary if it determines that the findings specified in section 4(a) of TSCA cannot be made or if the Agency entered into a consent agreement requiring the testing identified by the ITC.